demaconsulting/SpdxTool/README.md

   -v, --version                          Show version information and exit

 Commands:
-  run-workflow <workflow.yaml>           Runs the workflow file to-markdown <spdx.yaml> <out.md>       Create Markdown summary for SPDX document
+  help <command>                         Display extended help about a command run-workflow <workflow.yaml>           Runs the workflow file to-markdown <spdx.yaml> <out.md>       Create Markdown summary for SPDX document rename-id <arguments>                  Rename an element ID in an SPDX document. copy-package <arguments>               Copy package information from one SPDX document to another.
 ```